lazovasquez/slugcapturing_2021/README.md

-# slugcapturing
+# Slug capturing with finite-elements
- Slug capturing with finite-element methods
+- Contents

-# Installation
+- Installation
-The code requires [FEniCS project](https://fenicsproject.org) 2019.1.0 to run.
+- How to run the code

-# Contents of the code
+# Contents
 The code includes 17 Jupyter notebooks:

 ## 0. Libraries